[ditty_news_ticker id="563"]

 The International Law Discussion Series will be conducted in four sessions on the following topics reflecting diverse areas of international law:

-1. Session 1 on the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”) to which Sierra Leone acceded as the 166th State Party on 28 October 2020 with entry into force effective 26 January 2021 (this event was a collaboration between CILPA and the Sierra Leonian Bar Association already held on 25 February 2021 at the Radisson Blu Mammy Yoko Hotel in Freetown, Sierra Leone – Click here for concept note and program).
+1. Session 1 on the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”) to which Sierra Leone acceded as the 166th State Party on 28 October 2020 with entry into force effective 26 January 2021 (this event was a collaboration between CILPA and the Sierra Leonian Bar Association already held on 25 February 2021 at the Radisson Blu Mammy Yoko Hotel in Freetown, Sierra Leone)

-2. Session 2 on Sierra Leone’s Universal Periodic Review in the United Nations Human Rights Council (this event took place on 21 January 2022 at the Radisson Blu Mammy Yoko Hotel in Freetown, Sierra Leone, co-hosted by UNIMAK) – click here for the concept note and program );
+2. Session 2 on Sierra Leone’s Universal Periodic Review in the United Nations Human Rights Council (this event took place on 21 January 2022 at the Radisson Blu Mammy Yoko Hotel in Freetown, Sierra Leone, co-hosted by the University of Makeni (UNIMAK)).

-3. Session 3 on the Rome Statute of the International Criminal Court amendments and the need for implementing legislation under Sierra Leonean domestic law, cohosted by CILPA and UNIMAK (date to be announced); and
+3. Session 3 on the Rome Statute of the International Criminal Court amendments and the need for implementing legislation under Sierra Leonean domestic law (date to be announced); and

-4. Session 4 on the Law of the Sea/International Environmental Law (with a focus on sea level rise in relation to international law and marine biodiversity in areas beyond national jurisdiction, cohosted by CILPA and UNIMAK (date to be announced).
+4. Session 4 on the Law of the Sea/International Environmental Law (with a focus on sea level rise in relation to international law and marine biodiversity in areas beyond national jurisdiction (date to be announced).

 Further information on these upcoming series will be posted on the CILPA website in the near future.
 In the meantime, should you have an interest in learning more or participating in any of the workshops, we invite you to email us at [email protected]